rollins-cms/cms330-spr20/sprint0/sprint0.md

   * TODO by next class:  Get Trello accounts and do Scrum reading.
 Verify you can log into Github account (or sign up for one if you don't have one for some reason.)
 Accept the `project0` link from Github classroom on Canvas.
 Skim the problem set.
 Read OSTEP Ch.
 1 and 2 and make notes about anything you found confusing or didn't understand.
   * Thursday class: Make sure everyone's on Trello.
 Discuss the definitions of Scrum if there are any questions.
 Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on reading topics you had issues with.
 Discuss problem set and begin to write rough draft answers for each question.
   * TODO by next class: Complete the syllabus quiz.
 Clone repo to Mimir and begin working on project 0.
 Refine problem set answers and come prepared with last-minute questions or confusion for your teammates.
   * Tuesday: Check syllabus quiz & make sure everyone understands.
 Cleanup and finalize answers for problem set.
 Turn in syllabus quiz and problem set at the end of class.
 Cleanup `project0` code, comment, and push to github for your final submission before 11:59pm.
-Finish
+Complete the sprint retrospective survey (below).

 # Retrospective:
   * Complete this [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=cms33020&sprint=0).
 Each team member should complete a survey.